-It’s been a busy year for the retailer.
-Its sale to US-based private equity firm Fortress Investment Group was finalised last December.
+It’s been a busy year for the retailer in more ways than one.
+Its sale to US-based private equity firm Fortress Investment Group was finalised in December 2019.
 And chief commercial officer Rob Cooke, who joined the company in April 2019, has overseen a total revamp of the range.
 A Majestic customer himself, Cooke felt that the company had lost its focus, and tasked the buying team with curating new ranges they would be proud to stock.

 The range review has seen a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.
 ‘There’s a huge element of getting our business back to what we have historically done best,’ said Cooke.
 ‘Brilliant products, brilliant people, and a brilliant proposition.’